http://www.readwritethink.org/classroom-resources/calendar-activities/1939-marian-anderson-denied-20471.html

 Ask your students to write a letter to a newspaper editor explaining their feelings about a present-day social injustice.
 Invite your students to compose their letters with the Letter Generator.

-Read or listen to this PBS report on Anderson's life, which includes audio of Anderson's singing and comments by Anderson, her family, and her friends and colleagues.
+Read the transcript of this PBS report on Anderson's life, which includes comments by Anderson, her family, and her friends and colleagues.

 - Marian Anderson: A Life in Song